dbutton1996/dbutton1996.github.io/ArtifactOne.md

 }
 ```

 When porting this program to Python, I made care to reduce the number of variables to those required for the program to run.
-Additionally, all the code was condensed into a single file and the user data was taken out of the program files and stored in two seperate .txt files.
+Additionally, all the code was condensed into a single file and the user data was taken out of the program and instead is stored in two seperate .txt files.

 **Updated Code**